Generalisations of Matrix Partitions : Complexity and Obstructions

-Apart from it, we study how the finiteness of obstruction sets for the $\CSP$s is related to the finiteness for trigraphs.
-We demonstrate that if $\MP_\varnothing(\structure{H})$ (that corresponds to a $\CSP$, see \Cref{sec:fromemptysettocsp}) has a finite set of obstructions, then $\MP(\structure{H})$ has also a finite set of obstructions.
+Apart from it, we study how the finiteness of obstruction sets for $\CSP$s is related to the finiteness for trigraphs.
+We demonstrate that if $\MP_\varnothing(\structure{H})$ (that is, in fact, a $\CSP$, see \Cref{sec:fromemptysettocsp}) has a finite set of obstructions, then $\MP(\structure{H})$ also has a finite set of obstructions.
 We show that the other direction is false by giving an example of a $\star$-graph $\structure{H}$ such that $\MP_\star(\structure{H})$ has finitely many obstructions and $\MP_\varnothing(\structure{H})$ has an infinite set of obstructions.

 We finally consider tractability questions.
-It is proven in \cite{grohe2007} for the case of $\CSP$ that, once the input is restricted onto the family $\family{C}$ of relational structures that are cores, any $\CSP$ with input from $\family{C}$ is solvable in $\polynomial$-time if and only if all the structures from $\family{C}$ have bounded tree-width.
-We show that the similar problem is $\NPc$ for the case of Matrix Partitions, even when $\family{C}$ consists only of trees, by reducing $3$-SAT to it.
+There is another type of $\CSP$ problems, where each problem is described by a class $\family{C}$ of relational structures such that the input consists of some $\structure{A}\in\family{C}$ and an arbitrary finite structure $\structure{B}$, and the goal is to decide whether there is a homomorphism from $\structure{A}$ to $\structure{B}$.
+Grohe showed in~\cite{grohe2007} for relational signatures of bounded arity, that any such problem is solvable in $\polynomial$-time if and only if all the structures from $\family{C}$ have bounded tree-width.
+We show that the analogous problem is $\NPc$ for the case of Matrix Partition Problems, even when $\family{C}$ consists only of trees, by reducing $3$-SAT to it.

-{\bf Outline.} After giving all the necessary definitions in \Cref{sec:preliminaries}, we show in \Cref{sec:fromemptysettocsp} that $\MP_\varnothing$ and $\CSP$ are $\polynomial$-time equivalent. $\polynomial$-time equivalence of $\MP$ and $\MP_\star$ is shown in \Cref{sec:mpstar=mp}.
-In \Cref{sec:arity} we explain how a dichotomy for $\MP$ over one-relational signatures implies a dichotomy for $\MP$ over any signatures, and we also argue about a possible equivalence between $\MP$ on directed graphs and $\MP$ over any signatures. \Cref{sec:obstructions} covers the finiteness for the obstruction sets.
+{\bf Outline.} Necessary definitions are given in \Cref{sec:preliminaries}, and the $\polynomial$-time equivalence between $\CSP$ and the class $\MP_\varnothing$ is shown in \Cref{sec:fromemptysettocsp}.
+The $\polynomial$-time equivalence of the class $\MP$ and the class $\MP_\star$ is shown in \Cref{sec:mpstar=mp}.
+We prove in \Cref{sec:arity} the $\polynomial$-time equivalence between $\MP$ over one-relational signatures and $\MP$ over any signature.
+We also provide evidence against the $\polynomial$-time equivalence between the class $\MP$ on directed graphs and the class $\MP$ over any signature. \Cref{sec:obstructions} covers the finiteness for the obstruction sets.
 We discuss with some remarks in \Cref{sec:tractability}, the potential utility of tree-width for the $\MP$ problems.